thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 the $95\,\%$ confidence level, as they are larger than the corresponding
 $2\sigma$ errors, despite the small values of R, which is due to the large variability of the daily values.
-The clear-sky trend is very small suggesting a small effect from aerosols and water vapour which are the dominant factors of the SDR variability (Fountoulakis et al. 2016;
+The clear-sky trend is very small suggesting a small effect from aerosols and water vapor which are the dominant factors of the SDR variability (Fountoulakis et al. 2016;
 Siomos et al. 2018; Yu et al. 2022).
-In contrast the large positive trend of SDR under cloudy skies can be attributed to reduction in cloud cover and/or cloud optical depth.
+In contrast, the large positive trend of SDR under cloudy skies can be attributed to reduction in cloud cover and/or cloud optical depth.
 Lack of continuous observations of cloud optical thickness that could support these findings does not allow drawing firm conclusions.
 However, there are indications that the total cloud-cover as inferred from the ERA5 analysis for the grid point of Thessaloniki is decreasing over the period of study.
+From the difference between all-sky and clear-sky SDR trends, expressed in $W/m^{2}/y$ using the long-term mean of the respective datasets, the radiative effect of clouds is estimated to $0.96\, W/m^{2}/y$.
+This estimate is similar to the cloud radiative forcing of $1.22\, W/m^{2}/y$ reported for Granada, Spain (Lozano, Alados, and Foyo-Moreno 2023).

 The all-sky trend is similar to the one reported in Bais et al. (2013) from a ten-year shorter dataset suggesting that the tendency of SDR in